sunghunbae/decode/README.md

 ## Troubleshooting or rescuing unsuccessful matches (`--partly` or `-y` option)

 During building a DNA encoded library, DNA sequence tag is appended as new building blocks are added to a starting scaffold.
-These stepwise DNA ligations may introduce a sequence mismatch at certain step and DNA sequence upto that step may be still usable by modifying the encoding file (truncating the 3' part from that step).
+These stepwise DNA ligations may introduce a sequence mismatch at certain step and DNA sequence up to that step may be still usable by modifying the encoding file (truncating the 3' part from that step).
 Using `-y` or `--partly` option turns on testing and reporting of stepwise matching.
 For example, if the encoding has three building blocks and one random sequence block, it would test partial matching of sequences